speced/spec-dfn-contract/README.md

   data-dfn-for="">
   <code>PaymentRequest</code>
 </dfn>
 ```

 ## Conformance

-This document serves as the canonical source for how definitions are marked-up.
+This document serves as the canonical source for how definitions are marked-up (automatically by tools or manually by spec editors).

-Conforming applications to this specification are primarily authoring tools that assist in generating technical specifications.
-However, this specification is also here to help people who wish to mark up documents manually (or simply want to understand what various attributes mean and what they do!).
+Conforming applications to this specification are primarily authoring tools that assist in generating/writing technical specifications.
+However, this specification is also here to help people who wish to mark up documents manually - or simply want to understand what various attributes mean and what they do!

 Example of authoring tools (or "generators") that try to conform to this specification: